hsr-project/hsrb_description/README.rst

     Each part is separated into folders named ${PARTNAME}_${VERSION}.

-    When a big model revision is caused by hardware repairs, the version is increased by one and a new folder is created.
+    When a major change such as a model revision is caused by hardware repairs, the version is increased by one and a new folder is created.

     Basically, the version is attached to the part name and is of the form of v0, v1, v2, etc.